iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.16.005_01/report.md

 > Crashed my phone, even when not using ....it runs in background.<br> :date: __2020-05-15 13:58:40__

 > The app itself is fine but the issue is which insurance companies they accept.
 They ONLY except High Mark and not Aetna which is the health insurance provided by Penn State University.
 Bizarre, Penn State Health does not accept PSU health insurance.
 They don't accept Medicare as well.<br> :date: __2020-04-01 12:38:17__

-> Not good talk to nurse and trying to get visit summary been a week haven't got yet<br> :date: __2020-03-26 16:45:32__